magento/merchdocs/src/marketing/recommendation-incl-excl.md

 When you [create a product recommendation unit]({% link marketing/create-new-rec.md %}), you can define filters that control which products can be displayed in recommendations.
 These filters are based on a set of inclusion or exclusion conditions.
 Only products matching all inclusion conditions are eligible to appear in recommendations.
 Products matching any of the exclusion conditions are not recommended.

 Inclusion and exclusion conditions can be static or dynamic.
 A static condition uses existing product attributes to determine which products are eligible to appear in the unit.
 For example, you can specify that you only want products that are greater than $25 and in-stock to appear in the unit.
 A dynamic condition keys off shopper's current context, such as currently viewed category or product.
 For example, when creating a product recommendation to be deployed on product detail pages, you can create a condition to recommend only products that are within a relative price range of the currently viewed product .
 Static conditions are available on all page types.
 Dynamic conditions are available on a subset of page types.
-See the [static versus dynamic conditions](#staticdyn) table to learn more.
+See [static versus dynamic conditions](#staticdyn) to learn more.

 {:.bs-callout-info}
 Inclusion and exclusion filters replace the legacy category exclusions in versions 4.0.0 and later of the `magento/product-recommendations` module.
 See the [release notes](https://devdocs.magento.com/recommendations/release-notes.html) to learn more.